 Over the years (often as a result of my overt distaste for Saxon math) I have been asked again and again to share the homeschooling materials/methods we use to teach math.
 Multiple times just this week I've been asked for a list of my favorite math curriculum.
 So here they are.

 First, I highly recommend reading About Teaching Mathematics by Marilyn Burns.
-It's foundational understanding that will help most any homeschooling (or not!) parent.
+It's a foundational understanding that will help almost any homeschooling (or not!) parent.

 Please note, I'm not claiming these are the end all be all of math.
 They are just resources that: